A novel and simple spectral method for nonlocal PDEs with the fractional Laplacian: Generalization to high dimensions

 \section{Generalization to high dimensions}

+{Compared to one-dimensional cases, it is more challenging to approximate the fractional Laplacian in high dimensions.
 In this section, we generalize our spectral method for the one-dimensional fractional Laplacian to high-dimensional cases with $d \ge 2$.
-Compared to one-dimensional cases, the derivation in high dimensions becomes more complicated.
-In the following, we will focus on deriving numerical scheme for $d \ge 2$.
-The numerical method for general dimension $d \ge 1$ will be formulated and discussed at the end of this section.
+Specifically, we will present two generalization approaches in Sections \ref{section4-1} and \ref{section4-2}, with their implementation and performance comparison discussed in Section \ref{section4-3}.}

-Let \ ${\bf j} = (j_1, \, j_2,\,\ldots,j_d) \in {\mathbb Z}^d$.
+Let \ ${\bf j} = (j_1, \, j_2,\,\cdots,j_d) \in {\mathbb Z}^d$.
 Define the $d$-dimensional grid points $\bx_{\bf j} = {\bf j} h = (j_1h,\, j_2 h,\, \cdots, \, j_d h)$, and denote grid function $\bu^{(d)}=\{u_{\bj}\}_{\bj\in\mathz^d}$.
 In high dimensions, the inner product and associated norm can be defined similarly as in Section \ref{section2}.
 First, we generalize the definition of the semi-discrete Fourier transform to $d$ dimensions. \begin{definition}[$d$-dimensional semi-discrete Fourier transform] For a grid function $\bu^{(d)}\in l^2({\mathbb R}^d)$, the semi-discrete Fourier transform ${\mathcal F}_h$ is defined as

 where $\bxi \cdot \bx_{\bf j}$ denotes the dot product of vectors $\bxi$ and $\bx_{\bf j}$.
 The inverse semi-discrete Fourier transform is defined by

 \end{definition}